learn-co-curriculum/react-hooks-lists-and-keys-lab/README.md

 ## Learning Goals

-- Practice writing dynamic components
+- Transform a list of values into a list of components
-- Practice jumping into existing code and making the necessary changes
+- Use the `key` prop correctly with the list of components

 ## Introduction